Skip to content

 Mt Nelson Signal Station is another easy site close to Hobart that can be good for spotting the Aurora Australis in Tasmania.
 There are picnic facilities up top as well, perfect for a light meal at sunset before the southern lights start to show.

-The good thing about this site is that it is easy to access, and the pretty shape of the station itself – as you can see from the photo above.
+The good thing about this site is that it is easy to access, and the pretty shape of the station itself.

 The downside is that there are a lot of trees on and around the reserve, and they can stop you from seeing the aurora lights.